 - Win Probability: Belgium 61%, Draw 24%, Egypt 15%

 The pick is Belgium to win and under 3.5 goals, with a 2-0 score projection.
-Belgium’s recent scoring form is hard to ignore, but Egypt’s defensive structure and slower match script make a controlled favorite win the better betting read.
+Belgium’s recent scoring form is hard to ignore, but Egypt’s most realistic route is a compact, slower match script.
+That makes a controlled Belgium win the stronger betting read.